wangjohn/wangjohn.github.io/_posts/2013-08-07-isolated-namespaces.md

 This defines a module which has an inherited hook (i.e. when the module is inherited, the `inherited` method is run).
 Inside of this hook, we can see that all of the modules inside of `routes.url` are included in the base class if there is no parent class which has defined the `railtie_routes_url_helpers` method.
 Otherwise, all of the modules inside of `namespace.railtie_routes_url_helpers` are included.

-Thus, under normal circumstances when `isolated_namespace` is not used, using `RoutesHelpers.with` will return a module which, once inherited, will include the `url_helpers` from the argument to `RoutesHelpers.with`.
-If the `railtie_routes_url_helpers` method is defined for some parent of the base class which is inherited, then the modules defined in this class will be inherited.
+Thus, under normal circumstances when `isolate_namespace` is not used, using `RoutesHelpers.with` will return a module which when inherited will include the `url_helpers` from the argument to `RoutesHelpers.with`.
+If the `railtie_routes_url_helpers` method is defined for some parent of the base class, then the modules defined in the `railtie_routes_url_helpers` will be inherited.

 Put more simply, if `isolate_namespace` has been used, then `RoutesHelpers.with` will detect the helpers that it needs to pull in based on whether or not a singleton method exists.
 This singleton method holds the correct helpers if `isolate_namespace` has been used.
-If the singleton method has not been defined, then `RoutesHelpers.with` falls back getting the normal helpers.
+If the singleton method has not been defined, then `RoutesHelpers.with` falls back to getting the normal helpers.

 Inside of the Action Controller initializer, this machinery is put to good use in something that looks like this: